Career HubResume

 • LinkedIn URL: Full profile link, customized to remove number strings

-• Portfolio or website: Only if relevant to your target role
+• Portfolio or website link: Only if relevant to your target role

-Pro Tip: Test every link before sending your resume.
+Pro Tip: Test every link and double-check digits and spelling before applying.
 Nothing kills momentum faster than a broken portfolio URL or mistyped email address.

 Target Title